Avicted/discord-2000/README.md

 ## Database migrations

-All existing database migrations are run against the database on application start.'
+All existing database migrations are run against the database on application start.

 ### Adding or modifying an entity